Skip to main content

 The Essence of CMF Design

 CMF design has emerged as a discipline within product design consultancies focusing on the sensory impact created by colours, materials and surface characteristics.
+Defining texture plays a crucial role in enhancing ergonomics and concealing manufacturing defects.
 This aspect of design is crucial across industries such as fashion, interior design and manufacturing.
 It entails striking a balance that considers the unique properties of materials and textures while taking into account production costs, environmental sustainability and brand alignment.
 Effective CMF design can transform a product into an item that deeply resonates with consumers.

 CMF Design